cloudmesh/cloudmesh-manual/docs-source/source/cmd5.rst

 Developers can easily create a docker container.

-.. toto:: docker cmd5 - make sure this is working
+.. todo:: docker cmd5 - make sure this is working

 Cloudmesh can be run easily in a container with the help of docker.
 A Dockerfile is provided as an example that you may adapt for your needs